nodrygo/RktAlarmClock/README.md

 No binary provided so please install [Racket](https://racket-lang.org/)

 then run either in DrRacket and compile for your platform if needed
+or run cmd line `racket alarmclock.rkt` in src directory

 # to do
 alarm part